euclidprobe/euclidprobe.github.io/pages/mydoc/01_diybuild.md

 ## How to get Euclid Probe
 The gerbers for DIY boards are hosted at OSHPark and Aisler.
 They are the same circuitry as the production version.
-These PCB's are the orginal design where the same PCB can be used for the tool board or probe board.
+These PCB's are the original design where the same PCB can be used for the tool board or probe board.
 We try to update them as we update the other boards to be consistent.
 There is no difference in the shared gerbers at either OSHPark or Aisler.
 The rest of the suggested parts are listed in the BOM.
 We understand that the availability for some of the specified parts has recently become difficult- this affects us too.

-A note about the relative differnces in source pricing- Aisler costs run a little higher because they dontate a portion of their profits to KiCAD development at CERN.
+A note about the relative differences in source pricing- Aisler costs run a little higher because they donate a portion of their profits to KiCAD development at CERN.
 We use KiCAD and don't mind paying a little more for this.
 The production of Aisler boards also seems to be done in the EU and then get shipped to other parts of the world.
 OSHPark is made in Oregon, USA and shipped as well.

 No part of these purchases at OSHPArk or Aisler benefit the creators of Euclid Probe.
 There are no affiliate links or royalties paid on these transactions.